devnull-cz/c-prog-lang/modules/structures.md

 	char b;
 };
 ```
-- any type can be a member of a structure that it not **incomplete** and not a
+- Any type can be a member of a structure that it not **incomplete** and not a
   function.
 Incomplete means its size is unknown; more on that later.
-  - that means a structure may not contain itself (before the structure
+	- That means a structure may not contain itself (before the structure
-    definition is finished with the terminating `}`, it is an incomplete type as
+	  definition is finished with the terminating `}`, it is an incomplete
-    its size is not yet known)
+	  type as its size is not yet known)
-    - there is a minor exception though, see C99 6.7.2.1, paragraph 2 and 16,
+		- There is a minor exception though, see C99 6.7.2.1, paragraph
-      and also a
+		  2 and 16, and also a
 #module flexible-array-member.md *flexible array member*.
-  - however: a pointer to its own type is possible (remember, a pointer
+	- However: a pointer to its own type is possible (remember, a pointer is
-    is just a number referencing a piece of memory, and its size is known)
+	  just a number referencing a piece of memory, and its size is known)
-  - unlike in C++, structure cannot contain functions.
+	- Unlike in C++, structure cannot contain functions.
 It may contain
 	  pointers to functions, though.
-- structure does not need a name, #source struct-unnamed.c
+- Structure does not need a name, #source struct-unnamed.c
-  - however then its use is limited to a variable declaration
+	- However then its use is limited to a variable declaration
-  - one can even have an "anonymous structure", however that is a C11
+	- One can even have an "anonymous structure", however that is a C11
 	  extension, #source struct-anon.c

-- the `struct` declaration itself cannot contain initializers.
+- The `struct` declaration itself cannot contain initializers.
 However, the
   structure can be initialized with a list of initializers in the same way as
   arrays.

 So, you cannot do:

 ```C
 struct foo {